workos/next-authkit-example/README.md

 ## Getting started with WorkOS

-Sign up for a [WorkOS account](https://dashboard.workos.com/signup), log in, then go to the `configuration` tab on the left and copy the Client ID.
+Sign up for a [WorkOS account](https://dashboard.workos.com/signup), log in, navigate to the API keys tab and copy the _Client ID_ and the _Secret Key_.

-Next, navigate to the API keys tab and grab a secret key.

 Rename the `.env.local.example` file to `.env.local` and supply your Client ID and API key.